-Former and current Toronto City Hall councillors will square off on the provincial stage in the riding of Etobicoke-Lakeshore, what’s expected to be one of election’s most hard-fought political brawls.
+Former and current Toronto City Hall councillors will square off on the provincial stage in Etobicoke-Lakeshore, a riding expected to be one of the election’s most hard-fought political brawls.

-Incumbent Progressive Conservative Doug Holyday barely beat out his Liberal rival in last summer’s byelection, edging councillor Peter Milczyn by barely four per cent.
+Incumbent Progressive Conservative Doug Holyday barely beat out his Liberal rival in last Summer’s byelection, edging out councillor Peter Milczyn by barely four per cent.

 Much of the area is under development as condos continue to expand their footprint.
 Their encroachment worries Mary Bella with the Mimico Residents Association.

-“We’re concerned how it’s going to impact infrastructure in neighbourhood, [people] stuck on roads for a long time.”
+“We’re concerned about how it’s going to impact the infrastructure in the neighbourhood, [people] stuck on roads for a long time.”

 Milczyn says he hopes to see a new GO station along Park Lawn Road that will improve the flow of commuters.
 The station would be integrated into the Liberals’ existing plan for an electrified GO network running to and from Toronto.